bjlittle/geovista/docs/src/next_steps.rst

 If you're visually motivated and simply want to see some eye-candy, then why not dive straight into our gallery.
-Alternatively, use our tags to navigate to similar gallery examples organised by specific features:
+Alternatively, use our topic based tags to navigate your way to gallery examples organised by specific features:

 .. grid:: 1 1 2 2
     :gutter: 2